-The Youth Crime Prevention (YCP) service is team within the Isle of Wight Youth Offending Team that aims to transform young people’s lives and divert them away from the criminal justice system.
+Our Youth Crime Prevention (YCP) service sits within our Youth Offending Team which aims to transform young people’s lives and keep them away from the criminal justice system.

 Our approach is to:

 - deliver specific targeted work to young people who are at risk of taking part in offending behaviour and/or antisocial behaviour.

 - focus intervention work around offending and/or antisocial behaviour.

 - offer support with associated issues such as anger management, low self-esteem and substance misuse

 We do this by providing:

 - one-to-one sessions for young people between six and 12 weeks in length